commit-check/commit-check/README.rst

 Have question or feedback?
 --------------------------

-To provide feedback (requesting a feature or reporting a bug) please post to `issues <https://github.com/commit-check/commit-check/issues>`_.
+Please post to `issues <https://github.com/commit-check/commit-check/issues>`_ for feedback, feature requests, or bug reports.

 License
 -------